Monitoring

 The critical role of satellite monitoring

 Monitoring plays a critical role in upholding the accountability of Carbono Biodiverso.
-By putting technology and human expertise in service of nature, we ensure careful oversight at every stage of the Carbono Biodiverso process.
-By using satellite imagery and deforestation indicators, we ensure each project's ongoing integrity and carbon permanence can be independently monitored and verified.
+By putting technology and human expertise into the service of nature, we ensure careful oversight at every stage of the process.
+By using satellite imagery, deforestation indicators, and field visits, we ensure each project’s ongoing integrity and carbon permanence can be independently monitored and verified.

 “Satellite monitoring technology lets us monitor every landowner and so protect every tree.”